"Braiding Sweetgrass", Echotopia's mission & reciprocity. What's lovexlove got to do with it?

 In "Braiding Sweetgrass" Dr. Kimmerer uses the term "reciprocity" which goes beyond our collective human effort at repairing the harm we've done.
 We are tasked with noticing, then mimicking - in ways that excite and suit us each - the behavior of a garden, a tree, a bee colony, a flowering plant: doing multiple beneficial things at once for our green-blue world.
 As Dr. Kimmerer tells it, the behavior of a vegetable garden looks a lot like love....for people and other beings.
 She invites us to engage in reciprocity, in tangible ways, with the natural systems that sustain us, even if we're from settler cultures, as am I.

-Though I didn't have the word 'reciprocity' to describe my circle shaped invention - native seeds embedded in recycled paper - in 2012 I started making Echotopia's unique Seed Rounds.
+In 2012 I started making Echotopia's unique Seed Rounds though I didn't have the word 'reciprocity' to describe this circle shaped invention - native seeds embedded in recycled paper.
+(This project had begun as 16" large recycled paper discs with color pencil drawings of flowers - I called my original invention'Disappearing Drawings" and I even did a video on the topic.)
 Having learned a bit from my research, and having observed my native garden, I was in awe of native wildflowers and their generous abundance.
 I had decided that a business merely creating LESS trash, being LESS bad, didn't adequately honor our place, nor what I knew to be true about behaviors, based on my life experience.
 Through Seed Rounds, I integrated a re-sounding expansion of Chesapeake bioregion species protection - local bugs, birds and so on -into my business model.
 Not coincidentally, pollinator gardens also enhance community beauty and create a sense of wonderment, which makes us all happier.